 Because of this, the Cheltenham Old Course is used for speedier horses who love to charge on a loosened rope, rather than the more steady, disciplined horses featured in longer steeplechase races on the New Course.

 The last half-mile of the Old Course is uphill and there are tighter turns.
-Yet there is usually fewer changes of the lead on this course compared to its sister course.
+Yet there are usually fewer changes of the lead on this course compared to its sister course.
 There are only four starting positions for the Old Course, including one in front of the grandstand.

 The Old Course is used on Tuesday and Wednesday at Cheltenham, which means betting on horse racing often focuses on more excitable sprinters during these two days.